sbweeden/sshfido2/readme.md

 There is a `cleanup.sh` script to remove all artifacts as well.

-# Testing ssh with MFA to the container
+# Testing ssh to the container

 After the script is run, from an external shell try: